ziggle-dev/Deimos-Wizard101/README.md

 This tool gets updated when I have free time from college, and my personal project(s).
 Don't pester me for when updates are coming.

-You can also close Deimos by closing out the GUI, just never close out the CMD window.
+You can also close Deimos by closing out the GUI.

 What hotkeys exist:
 - X Press to all clients (`X` key by default)